Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

     {
         if (this.transform.position.y < 0)
         {
-            // The Agent fell
-            this.transform.position = new Vector3(0, 0.5f, 0);
-            this.rBody.angularVelocity = Vector3.zero;
+            // If the Agent fell, zero its momentum this.rBody.angularVelocity = Vector3.zero;
             this.rBody.velocity = Vector3.zero;
+            this.transform.position = new Vector3( 0, 0.5f, 0);
         }
-        else
-        {

         // Move the target to a new spot Target.position = new Vector3(Random.value * 8 - 4,
                                       0.5f,
                                       Random.value * 8 - 4);
     }
 }
-}
 ```

-Next, let's implement the Agent.CollectObservations() function.
+Next, let's implement the `Agent.CollectObservations()` method.

 ### Observing the Environment